h-arry-smith/h-arry-smith.github.io/content/articles/small-steps-forward.md

 For the last few months I've kept a small journal on me at all times.
 Every day, I write the date and underline it.
 I don't start a new page, as I want the information to be dense. (this is important for the review process).
 Every time I do anything that feels like a step in the right direction, I write it down.
 The requirements are loose by design.
 It's up to you to define what is a step in the right direction.
 Remember though that this log is for you, so write down the things that you wouldn't tell anyone else.
 It's a chance also to celebrate the private battles in life that aren't always easy to share.

-Since I started, it has become a e driving force for happiness and achievement in my life.
+Since I started, it has become a driving force for happiness and achievement in my life.
 What started as a simple way to track what I did each day, has turned into a powerful tool.

 ### Maintaining Momentum